-Brother Hallenbeck expends quite a bit of time and ink attempting to prove that Stephen's vision had ended by the time Stephen called out to the Lord, but ultimately his conclusion is nothing but pure speculation.
+Brother Hallenbeck expends quite a bit of time and ink attempting to prove that Stephen's vision had ended by the time Stephen was stoned to death, but ultimately his conclusion is nothing but pure speculation.
 This author has one simple request-please cite the book, chapter, and verse which reveals when the vision ended.
-In the absence of such a revelation from God, how can anyone today know when the vision ended?
 Does anyone alive today know how long John's visions lasted on the isle of Patmos?
 Hopefully the reader can see through the smoke of his alleged proof.